 Kaley Cuoco opens up about divorce: 'I married someone who completely changed'

-"Big Bang" star Kayley Cuoco has opened up about why her first marriage to former tennis pro Ryan Sweeting didn't work out.
+"Big Bang" star Kaley Cuoco has opened up about why her first marriage to former tennis pro Ryan Sweeting didn't work out.

 Gracing the cover of the Cosmopolitan's May issue, the TV star revealed new details about her relationship with her ex-husband saying that Sweeting “completely changed” throughout their relationship and nearly two years of marriage.